Tier 1: Existing Data

 Kill: σ_int > 0.12 dex with N > 1000

-Prediction: Galaxy cluster separations show oscillatory modulation at λ ~ 500 Mpc
+Prediction: [Exploratory] Galaxy cluster separations may show oscillatory modulation at λ ~ 500 Mpc

-⚠ Status note: Not yet a scientific prediction: the /cosmic-interference page itself states "Without it, this is not a prediction in the scientific sense — it is an exploratory hypothesis."
-No amplitude has been derived from γ/ρ_crit, no mechanism is specified (sound-horizon shift? phase rotation?), and there is no engagement with DESI 2024-2025 BAO results.
-TEST-07 does not currently qualify as a Tier 1 falsification test.
-It is listed here as a speculative candidate — a prediction-in-progress, not a prediction.
+⚠ Status note: SHOULD BE DEMOTED TO TIER-2 (2026-05-17): This does not qualify as a Tier 1 falsification test.
+The /cosmic-interference page itself states "Without a derivation, this is not a prediction in the scientific sense — it is an exploratory hypothesis."
+No amplitude has been derived from γ or ρ_crit.
+No mechanism is specified (sound-horizon shift? phase rotation? coherence interference?).
+No engagement with DESI 2024-2025 BAO results.
+No kill criterion is physically meaningful without an amplitude.
+Including it in Tier 1 inflates the discriminating-test count.
+Retained here for continuity — recommended: promote to Tier 2 (exploratory hypothesis) pending derivation.

 TEST-08: Freeman Law Derivation Test